voiceflow/runtime-client-js/README.md

 The `Context` is a snapshot of the conversation at the current stage and contains useful information such as the chatbot's responses, the state of all the variables in the Voiceflow project, and much more!

-We can access the responses by calling `context.getResponses()` to return a list of `GeneralTrace` objects.
+We can access the responses by calling `context.getResponse()` to return a list of `GeneralTrace` objects.
 Actually, to be more specific, a list of `SpeakTrace`s is returned, which are small pieces of dialogue that make up the entire bot's response to the user.
 We can log the entire response to console by iterating over the `traces` and logging the messages in the individual `trace`s.

 There are other trace-types besides `SpeakTrace`s that are sub-types of a `GeneralTrace`, but for simplicity, you only need to know about `SpeakTrace`s to get started.